 The investor is probably better off when things go bad, but only if you have the courage of your convictions.
 If the stock price drops, reassess the company and the market.

 Did you miss something?
 Has something changed?
 Or is now the time to add to your holdings?

 Don’t jump on the “sell at 7% loss” rule if you truly believe in the company’s long-term potential.
-If you become a trader at this point, you are robbing your future.
+If you become a speculator at this point, you are robbing your future.

 Aside from having criteria to source trading ideas, speculators should do five things:

 - Define an exit point for a loss.

 - Define an exit point for a gain.

 - Decide whether to set a time limit on the trade, where the sale happens regardless of the size of the gain or loss.